 - Put away pet-food dishes when they're not being used.

-- Use dehumidifiers in damp areas to reduce mold.
-Be sure kitchens, bathrooms, and basements have good ventilation.
-Use exhaust fans in the kitchen and in the bathroom.
+To reduce mold, use dehumidifiers in damp areas of your home.
+Make sure your kitchen, bathrooms, and basement have good ventilation.
+Also, use exhaust fans in the kitchen and in the bathroom.